7ujian/meg4/docs/en/music.md

 ## Note Editor

-Under the channels you can see the note editor, with some buttons on the left and a big piano on the right.
+Under the channels you can see the note editor (<ui2>4</ui2>), with some buttons on the left and a big piano on the right.

+INFO: When you select a note, it's current configuration is saved to history.
+You can revert to this by pressing undo until you select another note.
+If you have pressed undo, then you will be able to do a redo until you don't modify.
+(The modifications won't be saved in history one-by-one, only the state when you've selected that note.)

 Notes have three parts, the first one (on the top in the editor), the pitch consist of further three sub-parts: the note itself, like `C` or `D`.
 Then the `-` character if it's a flat note, or `#` for sharp notes.
 The third part is simply the octave, from